 Section 5.
 Meal Period.
 Employees shall be granted a meal period of not less than thirty (30) minutes nor more than one (1) hour unless mutually agreed otherwise.
 Meal periods shall be scheduled at approximately the mid-period of the workday.
-If an employee is required by their supervisor to continue working through lunch, and an alternate lunch cannot be provided during the employee's scheduled shift, the employee shall have such time counted as hours worked.
+If an employee is on an uninterruptible assignment, as designated by their supervisor, or has job duties that they are unable to leave unattended, and an alternate lunch cannot be provided during the employee's scheduled shift, the employee shall have such time counted as hours worked.

 Section 6.
 Rest Periods.

-A paid rest period of fifteen (15) minutes in duration for an employee on a five/eight (5/8) work schedule or twenty (20) minutes in duration for an employee on a four/ten (4/10) work schedule should be taken about midway through each four (4) or five (5) hour work period, as appropriate.
+- (a) A paid rest period of fifteen (15) minutes in duration for an employee on a five/eight (5/8) work schedule or twenty (20) minutes in duration for an employee on a four/ten (4/10) work schedule should be taken about midway through each four (4) or five (5) hour work period, as appropriate. - (b) If an employee is on an uninterruptible assignment, or has job duties that they are unable to leave unattended, the supervisor shall work out an alternative coverage plan or provide the employee with an alternative rest period.
+Employees who take the approved alternative rest periods shall not be disciplined. - (c) When an employee is responsible for the care, safety, and/or supervision of a client, the supervisor shall work out an alternative coverage plan or provide the employee with an alternative rest period.
+If the supervisor is unable to find alternative coverage, and an alternative rest period cannot be provided, the employee shall be allowed compensation at the rate of time and one-half (11⁄2) for the missed rest period.